 Do you know how to obtain a Tax ID (EIN) Number in New Hampshire?
 The process will require you to gather information not only on your own person but also all members of the organization, partners.
 This will be the case whether you are a Corporation or a Non-Profit organization.
-With the ability to apply online for a Tax ID (EIN) Number in New Hampshire, you can obtain the number in less than one hour.
+With the ability to apply online for a Federal Tax ID (EIN) Number in New Hampshire, you can obtain the number in less than one hour.
 Simplification of the application process has made it easier than ever, relying on the Tax ID guide for the state, to get the registration complete.

 - Prepare Required Information